c-blake/bu/doc/align.md

 Motivation
 ----------
 Programs will often dump out text with highly irregular formatting that would be much easier to read with aligned text columns on terminal emulators.
-Other times, you may be parsing a CSV into fixed width buffers and it may help to assess the width needed (which is the same problem alignment needs solving).
+ANSI SGR color escape sequences and utf8 further complicate this (which this tool auto- detects in the first several lines, but which can be forced via `--prLen`).

-This tool has a few creature comforts such as numbering columns for you with either 0-origin or 1-origin values, an ability to adjust terminal widths to ANSI colorized text, to measure column widths and so on.
-(It could/should probably grow UTF8-rendered width adaptation as well.)
+This tool has a few other creature comforts such as limiting the number of columns or number-labeling them for you.
+It can also render empty internal cells differently from "far right side" padding cells (both needed to preserve a visual table structure).
+It also allows a `--sepOut="|"` or etc.

 Usage:
 ```